NoahStolk/ddinfo-tools/README.md

 - [Survival Editor](https://github.com/NoahStolk/DevilDaggersSurvivalEditor) - old Windows-only spawnset editor
 - [Custom Leaderboards](https://github.com/NoahStolk/DevilDaggersCustomLeaderboards) - old Windows-only custom leaderboards client (no longer works)
 - [Asset Editor](https://github.com/NoahStolk/DevilDaggersAssetEditor) - old Windows-only asset editor

+## Disclaimer

+While the project provides many ways to practice and modify the game, it does **not** allow you to cheat, or encourage cheating at all.
+You are also asked to not redistribute the game's assets, and only use them for modding purposes.

+Most of these features have been discussed with the community and the developer of Devil Daggers (Sorath), some of which have been done in collaboration.

+(Note: This code was originally part of the [DevilDaggersInfo](https://github.com/NoahStolk/ddinfo-web) repository (now ddinfo-web).
+It was moved to a separate repository on October 7th, 2023.)